HaroonParvez/ecommerce-retail-analytics/README.md

 **UCI Online Retail II**

-The dataset contains approximately 1 million transaction line items from a UK-based online retailer covering **December 2009 to December 2011**.
+The dataset contains **1,067,371 transaction line items** from a UK-based online retailer covering **December 2009 to December 2011**.

 Each row represents a product line within a customer invoice.